MindscapeHQ/raygun4node/README.md

 client.send(new Error(), {}, function () {}, request);
 ```

-If you want to filter any of the requets data then you can pass in an array of keys to filter when
+If you want to filter any of the request data then you can pass in an array of keys to filter when
 you init the client.
 For example:
 ```javascript
 var raygun = require('raygun');